CWS in the Triangle Area

-Case Managers: Welcome arriving refugees, ensure food and shelter and access to community services
+Case Managers: Welcome arriving refugees, ensure food, shelter, and access to community services

-Employment Specialists: Equip refugees to find and keep jobs, search the Triangle for job opportunities, and network with current and potential employers
+Employment Specialists: Equip refugees to find and keep jobs, search the community for job opportunities, and network with current and potential employers

 Community Resource Coordinator: Recruits and manages volunteers, manages web and social media presence, coordinates fundraising and awareness events

-Immigration Services Coordinator: Provides legal services to refugees seeking permanent residency, family reunification, and naturalization
+Immigration Counselors: Provide Board of Immigration Appeals (BIA) accredited legal services to refugees seeking permanent residency, family reunification, and naturalization